Extruded Plastics banner

 Products Produced

-Manufacturers mold plastic pallets into an array of shapes, including: profiles, PVC channels, plastic strips, and plastic tubing.
-They use shapes like these to create a wide range of finished products, such as: engine components, auto exterior trim (decorative or functional), electronic housings, fencing, window frames, wire insulation, deck railings, plastic films, thermoplastic coatings and more.
+Manufacturers craft plastic pallets into various forms such as profiles, PVC channels, plastic strips, and tubing.
+These shapes serve as building blocks for a diverse assortment of finished products including engine parts, both decorative and functional auto exterior trim, electronic casings, fencing, window frames, wire insulation, deck railings, plastic films, and thermoplastic coatings, among others.

 History